Is Thailand safe to visit? Here is What You Need to Know

 Any country nicknamed 'The Land of Smiles' can't be too dangerous!
 Although there is some history of social unrest and conflict in certain parts of the country, Thailand has actually been rated the least dangerous country in Southeast Asia for travelers.

 So is Thailand safe to travel to?
 Thailand has become accustomed to welcoming many tourists every year and tourism has done great things for the country, so in general, the local people will be helpful and friendly.
-Like you would when you travel to any part of the world, you should take certain precautions and make smart decisions, but crimes in tourist areas are actually super rare in Thailand!
+As you would when traveling to any part of the world, you should take certain precautions and make smart decisions, but crimes in tourist areas are super rare in Thailand!

-As long as you keep your wits about you, Thailand is an extremely safe country to visit and after just a couple of days you'll feel at home in this beautiful and diverse country, so there's nothing to worry about when it comes to considering ‘how safe is Thailand travel’.
+As long as you keep your wits about you, Thailand is an extremely safe country to visit.
+After just a few days, you'll feel at home in this beautiful and diverse country, so there's nothing to worry about when considering ‘how safe is Thailand travel.’

 Here are our top tips for staying safe on your trip to Thailand!

 Avoid certain areas

 Obviously, some areas are more popular tourist destinations than others for a good reason when it comes to tourism in Thailand.
 Our tours in Bangkok, Krabi, Chang Mai and Phuket tend to be the most popular, and crime in these areas is actually very low.
 Stick to these areas and don't wander too far off the beaten path (as tempting as it might be), and you shouldn't have a problem with safe travel in Thailand.

 According to the U.S. Department of State, the areas to avoid in Thailand right now are the Yala, Pattani, Narathiwat, and Songkhla provinces.
 These provinces cover the southern tip of Thailand and are known for having ongoing ethnic and racial conflicts.

 Stick to the more popular regions with tourists, as the locals here will be very well accustomed to foreigners, and you’ll have a great, safe time.